jm1021/john_2025/README.md

 1. sharing a file:  `wget "raw-link.ipynb"
 2. dragging and dropping files between VSCode projects
-2. creating a template from this repository, making a pull request
+3. creating a template from this repository, making a pull request
-3. sharing a fork of this project amongst team members
+4. sharing a fork of this project amongst team members
-4. etc.
+5. etc.

 ---

 ## History

 This project is created from [Nighthawk Coders](https://github.com/nighthawkcoders/student_2025)

 The project was initially based on Fastpages.
 But this project has diverged from those roots into an independent entity.
 The decision to separate from Fastpages was influenced by the deprecation of Fastpages by authors.
 It is believed by our community that the authors of fastpages turned toward Quatro.
 After that change of direction fastpages did not align with the Teacher's goals and student needs.
-The Nighthawk Pages project has more of a raw development blogging need.
+The Nighthawk Pages project has is focused on raw development and blogging needs.

 ### License

 The [Apache license](https://github.com/nighthawkcoders/student_2025/blob/main/LICENSE) has its roots in Fastpages.
 Thus, it carries Appache license forward.
-However, most of the code is likely unrecognizable from those roots.
+However, Nighthawk Pages code is likely unrecognizable from those roots.

 ### Key Features